 - For specific guidance go to the 'Permit Masuk' counter at your nearest Immigration office.

-- Visit the Facebook pages and Group shown in the 'Useful Links' section
+- Visit the Facebook pages and Groups shown in the 'Useful Links' section

 - See information on the PR process on the FAQs page: